 NETL Celebrates Pittsburgh’s Bicentennial and a Shared History of Energy Innovation

-In the eighteenth century, entrepreneurs began to chisel exposed chunks of coal from the cliffs of Mount Washington, shuttle it by canoe across the Monongahela River, and deliver it for a fee to the troops that manned Ft.
-Pitt to be burned for heat.
+In the 18th century, entrepreneurs began to chisel exposed chunks of coal to be burned for heat from the cliffs of Mount Washington, shuttle it by canoe across the Monongahela River, and deliver it for a fee to the troops that manned Ft.
+Pitt.
 Since then, the business of providing safe, efficient, and affordable energy to power the city of Pittsburgh’s upward economic trajectory has been an engine for progress.

 Mine Safety and a Forbes Field Extravaganza

 The first iteration of what would become today’s NETL was housed in the U.S. Army’s old Explosives Experiment Station at the Pittsburgh Arsenal on Butler Street in the Lawrenceville neighborhood of Pittsburgh.
 Researchers, then under the banner of the federal Bureau of Mines, began investigating electricity, its applications in mining, safer use of explosives, and improved equipment and procedures for mine rescue work.
 The activity was in response to the increasing death toll in America’s coal mines that accompanied the increase in demand for coal needed by expanding steel mills in the Pittsburgh region.